njaistudio/hsk_tou/index.md

 **Privacy Policy**

-This privacy policy applies to the **Japanese Vocabulary: N5-N1** app (hereby referred to as "Application") for mobile devices that was created by (hereby referred to as "Service Provider") as a Free service.
+This privacy policy applies to the **Learn Chinese: HSK 1-9 Vocab** app (hereby referred to as "Application") for mobile devices that was created by (hereby referred to as "Service Provider") as a Free service.
 This service is intended for use "AS IS".

 **Information Collection and Use**